AmandaPardinho/Collab-CRUD/README.md

 # Collab-CRUD
-Create the stock system of a stationery store
+Create the stock system of a stationery store.